Skip to content

 Gaming Leading Convergence of Social Media

 Another trend highlighted by Altman Solon’s survey is the convergence of different types of social media, led in part by game-playing consumers.
 Nearly 60% of gamers watch some form of game-related video content, including walkthroughs, clips of competitive gameplay, and eSports matches.
-Nearly eight in 10 (78%) gamers state that watching game-related video makes them more likely to play the underlying game, while 77% report the playing leads to more watching, highlighting the symbiotic nature of “lean-in” gameplay and “lean-back” video consumption.
-Moreover, the number of gamers that share clips of their gameplay on video-sharing websites is expected to double in the near future, underscoring the rise of user-generated content.
+Nearly eight in 10 (78%) gamers state that watching game-related videos makes them more likely to play the underlying game, while 77% report that playing leads to more watching, highlighting the symbiotic nature of “lean-in” gameplay and “lean-back” video consumption.
+Moreover, the number of gamers who share gameplay clips on video-sharing websites is expected to double soon, underscoring the rise of user-generated content.

 Colored-Exhibit